Deadly Push-Back in the Evros region: Alaa Muhammad Al-Bakri dies after pushback and non-assistance

 When he had crossed the border on the 25th of August, he sent us a selfie, “all good, we crossed” he said.
 Then after two days we lost contact with him, and then for four days we couldn't contact him.
 On the 30th there was a group of three people, that were crossing the forest that found him, he was alive, but he was sick.
 They asked him, what has happened to you?
 And he explained that his group had left him behind without food and water, because he was too sick to walk.
 This group stays with him, gave him food and water, try to contacts all NGOs for help, they were also Syrians, but didn't belong to his original group.
 Then when there was no help coming, they turned themselves in to the police with him.
 They carried him, and they walked for hours to the main road, and there was police there, that they stopped, and they took them to police station.
 His situation wasn't super bad at this point, he was sick, but he was ok, after they gave him water and food, and they were arrested for one day in Greece.
 After they were in the jail for one day, the next day, the 31st August in the night, they took three Pakistani, and the three Syrians that found him and Alaa and they pushed back the 7 of them to the island.
 From this island, they tried to contact the Turkish Gendarma, to let them go back to Turkey, but the Turks were refusing that and they were swearing on them, and they were showing their gun, trying to force them not to come back.
 Then the Syrians tried to swim, but he was sick so he could not swim, and the Pakistani were beaten so bad by the police, that they couldn't swim also, so the Syrians went back to Turkey swimming and the others stayed.
 One day later, the 1st September in the morning another group came to the island, a group of 5 Syrians, they were pushed back there also.
 They found the person dead or dying, they contacted again NGOs and organisations, they took video, and sent it, they called 112, and finally the Turkish took them, the group and also the dead body.

-Was the death of Alaa Muhammad Al-Bakri inevitable?
-No. We believe his death to be a result of the violent border regime and push-back practices.
-If everybody was free to move, without being criminalized, he would not have had to wander through a forest for days in autumn.
 If everybody’s dignity was respected, he would have received medical assistance.
 His death was not an accident.
 He did not die because of a severe illness that could not be treated.
 Alaa Muhammad Al-Bakri’s death was another deadly consequence of the European border regime.